RicoJia/Fun_Projects/RJJE_Arm/development_notes.md

             - replay the right commanded angles
             - move_joints
 ## TODO List
+1. Potential bugs
+   1. motion_controller.py: Assumption: MQTT topics for joint angle exeuction follows the same order as joint_states

-1. DL Questions
+2. DL Questions
     1. Structure of YOLO
     2. Other smaller alternative?
 This is what we want
     3. Training visualization: tensorboard?
         - how to label them?
-2. VoiceBox
+3. VoiceBox
-3. Use pyrealsense instead of launching the node itself
+4. Use pyrealsense instead of launching the node itself
-4. protobuf - nanopb messaging system b/w arduino & laptop
+5. protobuf - nanopb messaging system b/w arduino & laptop
-5. STM 32.
+6. STM 32.
     1. Run ros on it. with an added topic for teaching mode
     2. Add
-6. Zero gravity?
+7. Zero gravity?